filipi87/toys-metric-collector/README.md

 ### TODO - Next steps for production
 - Devops:
-    - Configure the continuos integration to create the docker images
+  - Configure the continuous integration to:
     - Run the tests;
+    - create the docker images;
 - web-client:
+  - Configure lint at the code;
   - Create automated tests;